 2021 Comprehensive Plan Update

 In 2019, Broome County formed a 19-member steering committee lead the process of updating our comprehensive plan.
-At that time the intent was to review the Plan content, update data and information, assess progress of recommended actions, and identify new priorities or opportunities to build upon those actions.
-The Plan was nearing completion in early 2020, but that is when the whole world changed with the beginning of the COVID-19 pandemic.
+At the time the intent was to review the Plan content, update data and information, assess progress of recommended actions, and identify new priorities or opportunities to build upon those actions.
+The Plan was nearing completion in early 2020, but that is when the whole world changed with the beginning of COVID-19 pandemic.

 Please check this page for the latest information and updates as we move forward!